isomerpages/mas-moneysense/_investments/Financial Advisory Process.md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p><strong>Provide complete and accurate information.</strong> Be clear about
+<p>Provide complete and accurate information.
+Be clear about your goals and
-your goals and risk tolerance.
+risk tolerance.
 Fully and accurately disclose any pre-existing medical conditions you may have.</p>
 </li>
 <li>
-<p><strong>Understand what you are buying.</strong> Do not rush into buying
+<p>Understand what you are buying.
+Do not rush into buying on the spot.
+Take
-on the spot.
-Take time to understand the recommendation, how it addresses your needs and the financial commitments required of you.</p>
+time to understand the recommendation, how it addresses your needs and the financial commitments required of you.</p>
 </li>
 <li>
-<p><strong>Ask questions.</strong> Prepare your questions in advance (or use
+<p>Ask questions.
+Prepare your questions in advance (or use the checklists
-the checklists below).</p>
+below).</p>
 </li>
 <li>
-<p><strong>Check all information before signing.</strong> Make sure your personal
+<p>Check all information before signing.
+Make sure your personal details,
-details, e.g. education level, income, language proficiency, and risk profile are accurate.</p>
+e.g. education level, income, language proficiency, and risk profile are accurate.</p>
 </li>
 </ul>
 <p><strong>Don't:</strong>